Monday, January 13, 2025

 OCCUPATIONAL HEALTH TESTING PROGRAM

+When it comes to toxic exposures, health hazards exist in lesser or greater quantity - especially in the more dangerous jobs (ie. firefighting, construction, engine work etc).
 For the many Americans who dedicated an extended period of their careers to potentially toxic exposures, this comprehensive clinical testing program offers direct insight into their genetic predispositions for potentially adverse responses to occupational exposures.
 The selected testing also identifies predisposition to common cancers, chronic diseases, and other health issues.

 Along with their DNA predisposition profiles, the client also receives personalized guidance about how this gathered information applies to their actual healthcare approach, and proactive strategies they can take to mitigate the impact on their health.